 The unspoken concern seems to Problem Gambling.
 Many have voiced concerns that these systems could instigate gambling addictions due to easy access to cash.

-Cashless solution providers counter this argument, by pointing out that players have the ability to set limits within their system’s framework.
-They believe these systems provide greater opportunities for bettors to set limits, both time limits and monetary limits.
+Cashless solution providers counter this argument by pointing out that players have the ability to set limits within their system’s framework.
+They believe these systems provide greater opportunities for bettors to set limits, time limits, and monetary limits.

-- The AGA report argues the following advantages to digital payments:
+The AGA report argues that digital payments provide:

-- Digital payments provide customers with more options to wager responsibly t
+- customers with more options to wager responsibly.

-- Digital payments provide customers with the ability to set limits on how much they wager and how long to play
+- Players with the ability to set limits on how much they wager and how long to play.

-- Digital payments provides law enforcement additional insights into sources of funds and customer backgrounds
+- Law enforcement additional insights into sources of funds and customer backgrounds.

 Ultimately, the industry needs to trust players to self-regulate while providing resources to help problem gambling.
 But gambler, beware.
 “Know Thyself.”